learnbyexample/100_page_python_intro/100_page_python_intro.md

 # Preface

 This book is a short, introductory guide for the Python programming language.

-## Prerequisites
+This book is well suited:

+* As a reference material for Python beginner workshops
+* If you have prior experience with another programming language
+* If you want a complement resource after reading a Python basics book, watching a video course, etc

+## Prerequisites, Motivation and FAQ

 You should be already familiar with basic programming concepts.
-If you are new to programming, I'd highly recommended these resources to get started:
+If you are new to programming, I'd highly recommended my [comprehensive curated list](https://learnbyexample.github.io/py_resources/) to get started.

-* [Think Python](https://greenteapress.com/wp/think-python-2e/) — gives you a solid foundation to programming, teaches debugging right the beginning, includes case studies, exercises, etc
-* [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/2e/) — teaches you programming concepts and then shows how to automate everyday problems

-Or, if you prefer certification courses:

-* [Harvard CS50: Introduction to Computer Science](https://www.edx.org/course/cs50s-introduction-to-computer-science) — self paced course on edx.
-Languages include C, Python, SQL, and JavaScript plus CSS and HTML
-* [MIT: Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-7) — self paced course on edx

-See my curated list [py_resources](https://learnbyexample.github.io/py_resources/) for many more learning resources on various Python topics.
+I've been conducting a few Python introduction workshops for college students and faculty for the past four years (which came to a premature end thanks to the pandemic).
+These students were already familiar with another programming languages such as `C`, `Java`, etc. I used to provide my notes in PDF format as a workshop reference material, further reading resources, etc. After I started writing a book titled "[Practice Python Projects](https://learnbyexample.github.io/practice_python_projects/)", I realized I'd be better served by improving my Python knowledge first.
+What better way to do it than writing a book?

+*Why is it called **100 Page Python Intro** when it has more than 100 pages?*

+>There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors — Leon Bambrick

+The material I was using for my workshops was 56 pages.
+I had more chapters to add, but I thought it would be a struggle to reach 100 pages, instead of overshooting the goal in the end.
+The measurement also depends on a few factors.
+The main content will be less than 100 pages if I reduce the font size from 12 to 11, exclude cover, TOC, Preface, etc.

 ## Conventions

 * The examples presented here have been tested with **Python version 3.9.0** and includes features that are not available in earlier versions.
 * Code snippets that are copy pasted from the Python REPL shell have been modified for presentation purposes.
 For example, comments to provide context and explanations, blank lines and shortened error messages to improve readability and so on.
 * A comment with filename will be shown as the first line for program files.
 * External links are provided for further exploration throughout the book.
-They have been chosen with care to provide resources with more detailed discussion on those topics.
+They have been chosen with care to provide more detailed resources on those topics as well as resources on related topics.

 ## Acknowledgements